BENEFITS OF LASER QUIT SMOKING THERAPY

 • 24 hours: Carbon monoxide is excreted from the body, and the lungs begin to clear out the tar accumulation.

-• 48 hours: There is no nicotine remain in the body after 48 hours.
+• 48 hours: No nicotine remains in the body after 48 hours.
 Taste and scent would have been substantially enhanced.

 • 72 hours: Breathing gets easier, the bronchial tubes relax, and energy levels rise.

-• 2 to 12 weeks: Your risk of having a heart attack would have begun to decrease.
+• 2 to 12 weeks: Your heart attack risk would have decreased.
 Walking and exercise become much simpler as lung function and oxygen circulation improve.

 • 3 to 9 months: Coughs, congestion, and breathing problems improve after 3 to 9 months when the lungs have room for up to 10% more oxygen.
 The entire energy level of your body would have grown by this time.

-• 1 year: The risk of coronary heart disease, heart attack, and stroke is decreased compared to that of a smoker.
+• 1 year: The risk of coronary heart disease, heart attack, and stroke is decreased compared to a smoker.

 • 5 to 15 years: Your stroke risk would also have dropped to that of a nonsmoker.